JeffMizner/Eyes/README.md

 # Eyes
 ## Eyes Exercise
-Exercising demonstrating the use of HTML and CSS.
+Exercising demonstrating the use of HTML, JavaScript, and CSS.
 Displays a set of eyes following/tracking the mouse arrow around the browser window.

 ## How to Use
 Copy the index.html and eyes.css files.
 Open the index.html file in your browser and watch as the eyes track your mouse movement.